 - Choral Speech Club

-Grades 4 and 5 students meet before school, at recesses and during lunch.
+Grades 4, 5 and 6 students meet before school, at recesses and during lunch.
 Their selections range from poems, duologues, to group scenes, to Reader’s Theatre stories.
 Students may choose to enter the Storytelling category as well.
-This is organized and conducted by Mrs. Boyd-Stadelmann and Mrs. Geddes.

 - Christmas Concerts

 Christmas Concerts involve all students and all teachers.
-These popular concerts are performed once in each of Kindergarten, Grade 1/2 and Grade 3/4/5 concerts are each held twice to accommodate the large audience numbers.
+These popular concerts are performed from Kindergarten to grade 6.
+Concerts are each held twice to accommodate the large audience numbers.
 Our grade 5 & 6 students also put on a Band Concert.

 - Christmas Craft Day

 All grade 2 students rotate through various craft activities.
 This is organized by the grade 2 teachers, and parents help create these delightful works of art.

 We have classes in our school team up with each other to share activities.
 For example, a Kindergarten class might team up with a Grade 6 class to exchange stories and ideas.

 Students in grades 2-6 have the opportunity to participate in a variety of cross country runs held around Central Alberta.
 These students are bussed from the school and have the opportunity to have a fun run day.

 Two or three times each year, students are treated to performances, which are occasionally interactive, in many areas of performance – music, dance, drama, etc.